BradleyCulley/bradleyculley.github.io/_posts/2025-05-01-all-the-answers-at-once.md

 It feels like every experience in my childhood was a question.<br/>
 Riding in the back of the car, waiting for things, going to restaurants, smelling seaweed on the beach.<br/>
-When I truly got to know you, I felt I suddenly had the answer to all of those questions.<br/><br/>
+When I truly got to know you, I felt I suddenly had the answer to all those questions.<br/><br/>
 </div>